What is a hearing aid?

-If you suffer from hearing in only one ear, it is still necessary to wear two hearing aids.
-Your brain is designed to receive sound input from both our ears and to process the information.
+If you suffer from hearing loss in only one ear, it is still necessary to wear two hearing aids.
+Your brain is designed to receive sound input from both your ears and to process the information.

 Two hearing aids mean better hearing in noise, enhanced sound quality, an increased ability to hear where sound is coming from, and prevention of degeneration of hearing in the ear not wearing a hearing aid.